 Temperature sensors shall be provided to monitor the UPS's internal temperature.
-Upon detection of temperatures exceeding the manufacturer's recommendations, the sensors shall cause audible and visual alarms to be sounded and illuminated on the UPS control panel.
+Upon detection of temperatures in excess of the manufacturer's recommendations, the sensors shall cause audible and visual alarms to be sounded on the UPS control panel.
 A separate room ambient temperature sensor shall be provided to give an alarm if the temperature of the inlet air to the UPS is above specified limits.
-Air filters shall be located at the point of air intake and shall be replaceable.
+Air filters shall be located at the point of air inlet and shall be changeable.
 No service clearance or ventilation shall be required in the rear of the system.